Most B2B teams use “market intelligence” and “competitive intelligence” interchangeably. They are not the same thing, and the confusion is expensive.

 Competitive Intelligence

-- Scope: competitors, deals, prospects, partners
+- Scope: competitors, deals, prospects, partners, surface maps

 - Horizon: weeks, months

-- Buyer: Sales, RevOps, GTM
+- Buyer: Sales, Revenue Operations, Marketing

 - Output: dossiers, battle cards, SWOT, scored contacts, talk tracks

-Same word — “intelligence” — utterly different deliverables.
+Same word, “intelligence”, utterly different deliverables.

 Where they overlap (and where teams get confused)

-The boundary is fuzzy on purpose — because the same primary research can feed either deliverable.
+The boundary is fuzzy on purpose, because the same primary research can feed either deliverable.
 That's also why teams keep buying the wrong thing.
 Three patterns we see constantly:

 1. Competitor deep-dives that quietly become market reports